bolasson/startup/README.md

-# Nope to Dope
+# Rank It

 This application allows players to test how well they know their friends’ opinions on fun and unexpected scales.
-Nope to Dope is a multiplayer guessing game designed for social interaction and engagement.
+Rank It is a multiplayer guessing game designed for social interaction and engagement.
 The app allows up to 8 players per game and tracks scores across rounds.
 It combines creativity, humor, and real-time collaboration, ensuring an entertaining experience for all participants.

 [Check out the app's current progress here!](https://brycelasson.click)